MicrosoftDocs/ATADocs/ATPDocs/deploy/capacity-planning.md

 1. Locate the **Busy Packets/sec** field in the Azure ATP sensor table in the results Excel file and make a note of it.

 1. Match your **Busy Packets/sec** field to the **PACKETS PER SECOND** field in the [Defender for Identity sensor table](#sizing) section of this article.
-Use the fields to determine the memory and CPU that will be used by the sensor.
+Use the fields to determine the memory and CPU that will be used by the sensor. <!--Not sure why we have this here as the excel Indicates if the sensor is supported or not.
+I would add a note here if the response is No or Maybe because the busy packets / second are very high to compare the Avg to the - ?-->

 > [!NOTE]
 > To ensure accurate results, only run the sizing tool *before* you've installed any Defender for Identity sensors in your environment.